rodopiip/TechPilgrimage/Jira/README.md

 This is the Jira directory for the TechPilgrimage project.

-As of now, no work has been started in this directory.
-Please check back later for updates.
+As of 22.06.23 I have started integrating Jira into [Shepherd](https://github.com/rodopiip/Shepherd), an ADHD assistant API.